pranavchavda/diu/content/hotels/Hotel Samrat/pricing (copy).md

 fragment = "table"
 #disabled = false
 date = "2017-10-10"
-weight = 105
+weight = 104
 background = "white"

-title = "Pricing"
+title = "Exclusive Xmas-NY Pricing" subtitle= "Cheapest on the Internet"
-subtitle= "Call us today for the best price"
 #title_align = "left" # Default is center, can be left, right or center

 [header]